Cray-HPE/docs-csm/operations/boot_orchestration/BOS_Workflows.md

 1. **Administrator creates a BOS session template**

     A session template is a collection of data specifying a group of nodes, as well as the boot artifacts and configuration that should be applied to them.
 A session template can be created from a JSON structure.
-It returns a Session Template ID if successful.
+It returns a session template ID if successful.

-    See [Manage a Session Template](Manage_a_Session_Template.md) for more information.
+    See [Manage a session template](Manage_a_Session_Template.md) for more information.

 1. **Administrator creates a session**

     Create a session to perform the operation specified in the operation request parameter on the boot set defined in the session template.
-For this use case, the administrator creates a session with operation as Boot and specifies the session template ID.
+For this use case, the administrator creates a session with operation as `shutdown` and specifies the session template ID.

     (`ncn-mw#`)

     ```bash
-    cray bos v2 sessions create --template-name SESSIONTEMPLATE_NAME --operation Reboot
+    cray bos v2 sessions create --template-name SESSIONTEMPLATE_NAME --operation shutdown
     ```

 1. **Session setup operator**